 See appropriate department for specific description and requirements.

-Learn more about ENGR courses by clicking here.
+Learn more about engineering courses by clicking here.

 Curricular check sheets are useful tools.
 Download the appropriate curricula check sheet from the list below to track your progress through the engineering program.